Nichibutsu

 The company used a horned owl for its official logo.
-Outside of the Nichibutsu brand, the company also produces adult video games (mainly strip mahjong arcade games) under the Sphinx (スフィンクス) brand.
+Outside of the Nichibutsu brand, the company also produces adult video games (mainly strip mahjong arcade games) under the brand.

 In March 2014, Nichibutsu sold its video game library to Hamster Corporation due to the decision of original founder Sueharu Torii to retire.
 The company was disbanded on December 15, 2015.

 History

 Nichibutsu sponsored the Lotus F1 team from 1991 to 1993; pictured is the Lotus 102D bearing their logo.

 The company's founder Sueharu Torii established Nihon Bussan in October 1970 in Kita-ku, Osaka.
 They begin their activities by mainly selling arcade machines.
 In 1972, the company was incorporated as Nihon Bussan Co., Ltd with a capital of 3 million yen.

-In 1976, Nihon Bussan, under the brand Nichibutsu, made its debut as a manufacturer to the Amusement Machine Show and opened a Tokyo office in 1978.
+In 1976, Nihon Bussan, under the trade name Nichibutsu, made its debut as a manufacturer to the Amusement Machine Show and opened a Tokyo office in 1978.
 1978 also saw Nichibutsu entering the arcade game market, when they debuted with a clone of the game Breakout called Table Attacker.
 The same year, Nichibutsu settled with Taito by paying a license fee to launch a clone of Space Invaders titled Moon Base.
 Also in 1979, a business alliance was formed with Namco for a clone of Galaxian called Moon Alien.
 Originally intended as a limited release, Nichibutsu violated the manufacturing agreement by producing the title in more units than the agreement called for and ended up paying Namco the excess of the license fee.
-Nihon Bussan continued to release successful titles such as Moon Cresta and Crazy Climber.
+Nichibutsu continued to release successful titles such as Moon Cresta and Crazy Climber, which were programmed by Jorudan under contract.

 In 1983, the company developed Jangou Night which features the industry's first undressing elements and established the genre of strip mahjong games.
 In 1984, Nihon Bussan developed Tube Panic, the industry's first board game equipped with a rotation feature.
 From the mid-1980s, Nichibutsu released Terra Cresta and Cosmo Police Galivan that made use of Yamaha YM3812 FM sound.